ds4a/meyeconnect/README.md

 Raspberry Pi, but you're welcome to see what mileage you get with other boards....

+<b>PRE-INSTALLATION</b>
+NGROK: You will require an account/plan with Ngrok and be able to obtain an AuthToken from your account.
+(For most people the Free Ngrok account will be adequate)

+PUSHSAFER: If you want to receive push notifications with a link to your Ngrok public URL for your tunnel you will require a PushSafer account and be able to obtain an AuthToken from your account (you get 50 api call notifications included with a new account (as at the time of writing) and additional api calls can be purchased from 0.99 Euro for 1000 api calls)

+EMAIL: If you also want to receive email push notifications with a link to your Ngrok public URL for your tunnel you will require a working email account and know the account information such as email adrress, username, password, server port, server FQDN.

 <b>INSTALLATION</b>

 1.)
 Login in to your Raspberry Pi (ssh admin@<YOUR_RPI_LOCALIP_ADDRESS>)